 What caused the Instagram controversy?

 Dolce & Gabbana had just released their DG loves China campaign on a Chinese social media platform.
-The campaign showed a Chinese model trying to eat pizza, spaghetti and a cannoli with chopsticks.
-What should have been a fun ad campaign celebrating the merging of the Italian and Chinese cultures, was perceived by some Chinese as being offensive and sparked the revolt of the social-media PC brigade.
+The campaign showed a Chinese model trying to eat pizza, spaghetti and cannoli with chopsticks.
+What should have been a fun ad campaign celebrating the merging of the Italian and Chinese cultures was perceived as offensive to the Chinese and sparked the revolt of the social-media cancel culture.

-The Instagram account Diet_Prada, with almost one million followers, wrote that the video “mocks them with a parodied version of what China should be… a gag for amusement.”
-The post had thousands of overly sensitive people trashing the Italian brand in the comments, even after Dolce & Gabbana stated that their accounts had been hacked and the racist comments were not theirs.
-Anyway, it is not the first time Stefano Gabbana wreaks havoc with inappropriate comments on social media, and he shared on his page the same private messages he now says he did not write.
+The Instagram account Diet_Prada has almost one million followers.
+They wrote that the Dolce & Gabbana video mocks them with a parodied version of what China should be… a gag for amusement.
+The post had thousands of people trashing the Italian brand in the comments.
+Even after Dolce & Gabbana stated that their accounts had been hacked and the racist comments about the Chinese were not theirs.
+Anyway, it is not the first time Stefano Gabbana wreaks havoc with inappropriate comments on social media.
+Besides, he shared on his page the same private messages he now says he did not write.

 What will happen to D&G?

 The designer duo made a video apologising to the Chinese.
 But the damage was already done.
 China’s market is gigantic.
 They were responsible for one-third of all luxury sales this year.
 And the Chinese purchasing at home more and more luxury goods.
 Additionally, China is expected to become the world’s largest economy by 2024.
 So, it’s needless to say that Dolce & Gabbana will feel a huge blow with the China boycott.
 Chinese e-tailers such as Alibaba have already removed the Italian brand from their e-shops.